qorix-group/process_description/process/process_areas/architecture_design/guidance/architecture_guideline.rst

 ----------------------------------------

 The feature architecture (= high level architecture) shall be created in the feature tree of the platform repository.

-As a starting point a :need:`template <gd_temp__arch_feature>` is available.
+For this step the following guidance is available: :need:`Feature Architecture Template <gd_temp__arch_feature>`.
 Based on this template the feature architecture shall describe the concept of the feature including supporting figures and drawings.

-For this step following guidances are available:

-* :need:`[[title]] Feature Architecture <gd_temp__arch_feature>`
-* See also the `Configuration Management <https://eclipse-score.github.io/score/main/platform_management_plan/config_management.html>` for version control handling of the architecture design files.
+Additionally you should consult your project's specific guidelines, e.g. for using the version management tooling or architecture element naming conventions which should be defined (or linked) in the :need:`Project Management Plan <wp__project_mgt>`.

 .. _model_feature_architecture: